-In truth though, using a car to do grocery shopping in this Osaka neighborhood is inconvenient at best.
-In some instances, it is nearly impossible.
+In truth, using a car to do grocery shopping in this Osaka neighborhood is inconvenient at best, and in some cases, just plain impossible.

 The shotengai (Japanese for “merchant street”) in Kagaya is typical of what one might find in most older Japanese neighborhoods.
 Running the length of a dozen short blocks, Kagaya’s covered shopping street hosts over 100 small, local shops, and yet there are virtually zero car parking spaces.

 Cars aren’t even allowed to drive down it.